conradstorz/utilities/README.md

 import cfsiv_utils.log_handling as lh

-This repository is uploaded to PyPi as "CFSIV-utils-conradical"
+This repository is uploaded to PyPi as "CFSIV-utils-Conradical"